Bool76/bools-wiki/docs/c-sharp/list-class/README.md

 ### Description

-List&lt;T> is a generic C# class.
-It can be used to create a collection of any type, which can be accessed by using index.
+List&lt;T> is a predefined C# class that can be used to create a collection object of data.
+A _List_ allows to indicate what type of data will be in it; integers, strings, or custom data type.

-By a collection of any time we mean integers, strings, etc.

-A constructor is a special method that is used to initialize objects

 <br/><br/>